r3labs/sse/README.md

-# SSE - Server Side Events Client/Server Library for Go
+# SSE - Server Sent Events Client/Server Library for Go

 ## Synopsis

-SSE is a client/server implementation for Server Side Events for Golang.
+SSE is a client/server implementation for Server Sent Events for Golang.

 ## Build status